Spread of abortion restrictions in South puts pressure on Virginia

 RICHMOND, Va.
-(AP) — As more Southern states pass new restrictions on abortion, Virginia is poised to become an outlier in the region for its relatively permissive laws, setting up the state as a destination for women seeking abortions and raising questions about providers' capacity to meet demand.
+(AP) — South Carolina became the latest state to move toward a near total abortion ban Wednesday with legislation that if enacted would leave Virginia an outlier in the South as a place where women have unrestricted access to abortions amid a rapid rise in restrictions in the year since Roe v.
+Wade was overturned.

 South Carolina is among the last bastions in the region for those seeking legal abortions, but that status could end soon.
-Access would be almost entirely banned after about six weeks of pregnancy — often before women know they're pregnant — under a bill expected to come up for a vote in the House on Wednesday.
-The state Senate, which previously rejected a proposal to nearly outlaw abortions, could give final passage next week.
+Access would be almost entirely banned after about six weeks of pregnancy — often before women know they're pregnant — under the bill that now must pass the state Senate, which previously rejected a proposal to nearly outlaw abortions but could give final passage next week.

 And most abortions after 12 weeks of pregnancy will be banned in North Carolina beginning July 1 after the state's Republican-controlled Legislature successfully overrode the Democratic governor's veto late Tuesday.